senofi/openidl-main/openidl-test-network/README.md

 ```
 After this step, the Chaincodes will be deployed and ready to process transactions.
 You can see the new chaincode containers listed in the ```docker ps -a``` command.

 ### Pre-register Users in Certificate Authorities:
 After the Chaincode is deployed, the network is ready for operations.
 As Hyperledger Fabric is a permissioned network, you have to register users first with the Certificate Authority, and then those registered users will be able to interact with the Blockchain.
-You will register users for different services of the Openidl application and then sase the certificates in the certificate store in `couchdb`.
+You will register users for different services of the Openidl application and then store the certificates in `couchdb`.
 ```
 $ ./pre-register-users.sh
 ```